SvenTiigi/VanMoofKit/README.md

 ## VanMoof.Bike 🚲

-### Details

-Some information such as the name of the bike, frame number, MAC address are available without an active connection to the bike.
-You can access those information via the `VanMoof.Bike.Details`.
+Some information such as the name of the bike, frame number and more are available without an active connection to the bike.
+You can access those information via the `bike.details` property.

 ```swift
 let details: VanMoof.Bike.Details = bike.details